English 103 - Critical Reading, Writing, and Thinking - Linda Beauregard-Vasquez

 Mandatory First Day Deadline

-Please keep in mind that even though this is an online or hybrid class, I do take attendance.
+Please keep in mind that even though this is an online class, my bosses do require me to take attendance.
 Attending class the first day is required so that I can ensure that every student is enrolled in the correct course.
+The way that you attend is to do your first posts on the discussion board.
+Online only students: You must post on the discussion board no later than 8 p.m. on June 5, 2023 to begin the course.
+If you don't make your first post, the college requires me to drop you and add a waitlisted student.

 You can access Canvas user guides with helpful tips for navigating and using Canvas.
 For any Canvas related issues please call the Canvas Student Support line at (661)362-3344 during college business hours, or (877)889-9052 for 24/7 support.
 If you have questions before the first day, please feel free to email me at Linda.Beauregard-Vasquez@canyons.edu or contact me via telephone.
 Please keep in mind that even though this is an online class, I do take attendance.